 |Newsletter & Customer Feedback|

-If an e-mail dialogue box doesn't open when you click on the email@example.com link at the top right corner of this page, or you get an error message of some kind, that means that the e-mail programme or web browser on your computer isn't compatible with mine.
-Type either the address above or email@example.com into whatever e-mail programme you use, just as you would to send any other e-mail.
-I'm usually able to respond to e-mails within 24 hours or so, but bear in mind that I do go away from time to time, both on holiday and on other business.
-Also, I'm often out for short periods during the day, or too occupied to pick up the phone, so e-mail is often the best way for any enquiries, especially anything needing some thought, or more than a brief answer.
-I receive a lot of e-mails and try to respond to all of them, but inevitably the odd one gets missed or lost, so if you don't receive a reply within a day or two please resend it, and don't leave the subject box blank.
+For anyone still wanting to make contact, apart from holidays etc I won't be going anywhere in the forseeable future, an e-mail box should open when you click on the email@example.com link at the top right corner of this page, if you get an error message of some kind, then the e-mail programme or web browser on your computer isn't compatible with mine.
+Easily got around though, type that address or firstname.lastname@example.org into your own e-mail programme, just as you would to send any other message.
+I respond to most simple e-mail enquiries within 24 hours or so, but bear in mind that I do go away from time to time for various reasons, also, I'm often out during the day, or too occupied to pick up the phone, so e-mail is often the best way for enquiries, especially anything needing some thought, or more than a brief answer.
+I do try to respond to all e-mails etc, but inevitably the odd one gets missed or forgotten, so if you don't receive a reply within a day or two please resend it, but don't leave the subject box blank.
 If you do that, my ISP and anti-virus sometimes treats quite innocent messages as spam, and banishes them to a spam folder where they can be lost forever.

 Although I've tried competitive sailing myself, both with IOM one metres and a Laser, I've decided that it's not really for me, so I lean more towards the scale side.
 A recent request from a trade customer, The National Maritime Museum in Falmouth no less, was for a small semi-scale gaff-rigged design, and they wanted quite a lot of these.
 The result is a FALMOUTH WORKBOAT, which is more or less the same as a FALMOUTH OYSTER DREDGER, several of which are still working in the Fal estuary in Cornwall today.
-It had to be a handy size, so the moulded hull itself is fairly small at 540 x 180mm about 22" x 7", it has an enlarged keel, so that all necessary lead ballast can be contained within the hull.
-It's just entering production, and first deliveries have already gone to the NNM and a couple of trade customers, and it sails beautifully.
-I'll be adding it to the range once I've done a drawing and sailplan etc to accompany the hull, the fully rigged completed model measures about 910mm x 910mm, or 36" x 36", so it will sit quite happily on the back seat of most cars.
-Watch this page for updated details.
+It had to be a handy size, so the moulded hull itself is fairly small at 540 x 180mm about 22" x 7", it has an enlarged keel, so that all necessary lead ballast can be contained within the hull, and it sails beautifully like this.
+The fully rigged model measures about 910mm x 910mm, or 36" x 36", so it will sit quite happily on the back seat of most cars.
 I've tried to keep this design as simple as possible, and the model pictured here is the one I built myself.
-It was quite quick and easy to make, and they can be made as simple or detailed as the mood takes you.
-I'm hoping to have the final plans finished quite soon, but if anyone who thinks they're expert enough with scale sailing craft like this to build a model without one, these hulls are available right now.
+It was quite quick and easy to make, and they can be as simple or detailed as the mood takes you.
+I'm not going to do the usual large plan, but each hull is supplied with five printed pages A3 size pages with artist-drawn sketches of model construction, fittings, rigging & sail plan etc, see the site's Price List for details.

 My Steam Yacht.

 A newish model from the Kingston Mouldings workshop as yet un-named, but all mine and most definitely not for sale.
-If enough people tell me they're interested, then I'll add the hull and plan to the range.
-The basis for this new creation is a modified version of my 1904 Windermere open launch hull, but moulded with bulwarks, and everything else is wood built up the old fashioned way, I like ‘traditional’ modelling methods.
-The steam plant is an SVS unit, all quite extensively re-built and modified by retired engineer friend the now sadly late Ted Hodson, who also helped by doing a fair amount of painting and finishing work on the model to speed things up, he was getting rather impatient with my slow rate of progress.
+If enough people tell me they're interested, then I'll think about adding the hull and plan to the range.
+The basis for this new creation is a modified version of my 1904 Windermere open launch hull, but moulded with bulwarks, and everything else on this model is wood built up the old fashioned way, I like ‘traditional’ modelling methods.
+The steam plant is an SVS unit, all quite extensively re-built and modified by retired engineer friend the now sadly late Ted Hodson, who also helped by doing some painting and finishing work on the model to speed things up, Ted wanted to see it sailing, and was getting rather impatient with my slow rate of progress.

 And now, African Queen.